University of Michigan Alcohol and Other Drug (AOD) Policy for Students, Faculty and Staff

 TOBACCO (cigarettes, cigars, chewing tobacco) Can cause diseases of the cardiovascular system, in particular smoking being a major risk factor for a myocardial infarction (heart attack), diseases of the respiratory tract such as Chronic Obstructive Pulmonary Disease (COPD) and emphysema, and cancer, particularly lung cancer and cancers of the larynx and mouth; nicotine is highly addictive.

-E-cigarettes contain nicotine, potential carcinogens and may cause addiction.
-To learn more visit https://hr.umich.edu/sites/default/files/ecigarettes-factsheet.pdf
+- E-cigarettes contain nicotine, potential carcinogens and may cause addiction.
+Visit the Centers for Disease Control and Prevention website or UHS to learn more about these effects.

 The University of Michigan encourages individuals with alcohol- or other drug-related problems to seek assistance.